Back to Health News & Stories

 • Avoid perfumes or scented lotions that may attract bugs

-Where to go for care depends on the severity of your symptoms:
+Where you go for care depends on the severity of your symptoms

 • Redness and minor sting or itching: self-treat at home, taking an antihistamine like Benadryl, and applying topical ointments to relieve itch and avoid infection.

-• Bullseye rash; uncontrollable itching from chiggers: see your primary care doctor or Urgent Care, in person or via telehealth.
+• Bullseye rash or uncontrollable itching from chiggers: see your primary care doctor or Urgent Care, in person or via telehealth.

-• Fatigue, body aches, fever, headache following an insect bite: see your primary care doctor or visit Urgent Care in person or by telehealth.
+• Fatigue, body aches, fever, headache: see your primary care doctor or visit Urgent Care in person or by telehealth.

 • For a sudden and severe reaction like throat tightness, tongue or lip swelling, or difficulty breathing: these are signs of a potentially life-threatening allergic reaction.
 Call 911 or go to a hospital emergency room.